-SecOps intelligence is security intelligence that is used specifically to support triage by enriching internal alerts with the external information and context necessary to make riskbased decisions.
+SecOps intelligence is used specifically to support triage by enriching internal alerts with the external information and context necessary to make risk-based decisions.
 Context is critical for rapid triage, and also very important for scoping and containing incidents.

 Triage requires lots of context